Airbnb Account Hacked? Here’s What To Do

 What to Do When Your Airbnb Account Is Hacked

-Most of these steps are common sense, but in such a stressful situation hosts often feel overwhelmed and won’t have a clue what to do next.
+Most of these steps are common sense, but in stressful hosting situations like these hosts often feel overwhelmed and won’t have a clue what to do next.
 So, keep calm and follow these steps:

 Change your password